-In subsequent meetings, the student learning outcomes listed above were divided into eight outcomes that more closely align with the course description required by the Texas Higher Education Coordinating Board's Academic Course Guide Manual.
+Student learning outcomes now align with the course description required by the Texas Higher Education Coordinating Board's Academic Course Guide Manual.
 Both the description and the student learning outcomes now appear in the EDUC 1100 and PSYC 1100 Learning Framework course syllabi.

-At the QEP Committee meeting on August 30, 2018, Chair Kelly Reed-Hirsch introduced Dr. Cathy Singletary and explained how the QEP Planning committee would transition duties to from development to the implementation phase.
-Dean Reed-Hirsch briefly described the next phase as one where the Learning Framework course would be fully implemented with its "focused route" finalized upon review of data.
+At the QEP Committee meeting on August 30, 2018, Chair Kelly Reed-Hirsch introduced Dr. Cathy Singletary and explained how the QEP Committee would transition its duties from planning to the development and implementation phase.
+Dean Reed-Hirsch briefly described the next phase as one where the Learning Framework course would be fully developed and implemented with its "focused route" finalized upon review of data.